-I have over fifteen years of experience in Indigenous and northern economic development, governance, health, and post-secondary education.
-I have published and/or presented on Indigenous economic and resource development, urban reserves, telehealth, Indigenous workforce development, First Nations taxation and own source revenues, distributed & distance education, Indigenous health care, Arctic human security, regional Arctic governance, Indigenous engagement in the Arctic Council, and Arctic innovation.
+I have almost twenty years of experience in Indigenous and Arctic economic development and governance.
+I have published on Indigenous economic and resource development, energy security, Arctic human security, regional Arctic governance and the Arctic Council, Arctic innovation, urban reserves, telehealth, Indigenous workforce development, First Nations taxation and own source revenues, distributed & distance education, and Indigenous health care.

-I have published over 40 peer-reviewed journal articles, book chapters, and edited volumes, and presented at over 50 conferences and events nationally and internationally.
-I have chaired several provincial, national and international workshops and conferences, including the 2018 Canadian Rural Revitalization Foundation conference.
+I have published over 45 peer-reviewed journal articles, book chapters, and edited volumes, and presented at over 75 conferences and events nationally and internationally.
+I have chaired or moderated dozens of provincial, national and international panels, workshops and conferences.